- How is gestational trophoblastic disease treated?

 Most often, general anesthesia is used (where you are asleep).
 Using a special instrument, the doctor enlarges (dilates) the opening of the uterus (the cervix) and then inserts a vacuum-like device that removes most of the tumor.
 The doctor then uses a long, spoon-like instrument (curette) to scrape the lining of the uterus to remove any molar tissue that remains.
 During this procedure you may receive an intravenous (IV) infusion of a drug called oxytocin.
 This causes the uterus to contract and expel its contents.

 The ovaries are usually left in place.
-Rarely, when there are theca-lutein cysts (fluid-filled sacs) in the ovaries, these cysts will be removed in an operation called an ovarian cystectomy.
+Rarely, when there are theca-lutein cysts (fluid-filled sacs) in the ovaries, these cysts will be removed as well.
+This operation is called an ovarian cystectomy.

 There are 3 approaches to remove the uterus:

-Abdominal hysterectomy: During this operation, the uterus is removed through an incision that is made in the front of the abdomen.
+Abdominal hysterectomy: During this operation, the uterus is removed through an incision that is made in the front of the abdomen (belly).

 Vaginal hysterectomy: Less often, if the uterus is not too large, it may be detached and removed through the vagina.
 In some cases, the surgeon may make a small cut in the abdomen to insert a laparoscope − a long, thin instrument with a video camera on the end − to aid with the operation.
 This is known as a laparoscopic-assisted vaginal hysterectomy.
 Because there is no large abdominal incision, recovery is often quicker than with an abdominal hysterectomy.